Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Estimating Semi-supervised Multimodal Interactions

-\paragraph{Disagreement synergy} We now consider settings where two modalities disagree in predicting the outcome: suppose $y_1=\argmax_y p(y|x_1)$ is the most likely prediction from the first modality, $y_2=\argmax_y p(y|x_2)$ for the second modality, and $y=\argmax_y p(y|x_1,x_2)$ the true multimodal prediction.
-During disagreement, there are again $2$ cases (see bottom half of Figure~\ref{fig:splits}): \begin{enumerate}[noitemsep,topsep=0pt,nosep,leftmargin=*,parsep=0pt,partopsep=0pt] \item $\mathbf{U>S}$: Multimodal prediction $y=\argmax_y p(y|x_1,x_2)$ is the same as one of the unimodal predictions (e.g., $y=y_2$), in which case unique information in modality $2$ leads to the outcome.
-A real-world dataset that we categorize in this case is \textsc{MIMIC} involving mortality and disease prediction from tabular patient data and time-series medical sensors~\cite{johnson2016mimic} which primarily shows unique information in the tabular modality.
-The disagreement on \textsc{MIMIC} is high $\alpha=0.13$, but since disagreement is due to a lot of unique information, there is less synergy $S=0.01$.
+\paragraph{Synergy and uniqueness} The second relationship arises when two modalities contain disagreeing information about the task, and synergy arises due to this disagreement in information.
+To illustrate this, suppose $y_1=\argmax_y p(y|x_1)$ is the most likely prediction from the first modality, $y_2=\argmax_y p(y|x_2)$ for the second modality, and $y=\argmax_y p(y|x_1,x_2)$ is the true multimodal prediction.
+There are again $2$ cases (see right side of Figure~\ref{fig:splits}): \begin{enumerate}[noitemsep,topsep=0pt,nosep,leftmargin=*,parsep=0pt,partopsep=0pt] \item $\mathbf{U>S}$: Multimodal prediction $y=\argmax_y p(y|x_1,x_2)$ is the same as one of the unimodal predictions (e.g., $y=y_2$), in which case unique information in modality $2$ leads to the outcome and there is no synergy.
+A real-world dataset is \textsc{MIMIC} involving mortality and disease prediction from tabular patient data and time-series medical sensors~\citep{johnson2016mimic} which primarily shows unique information in the tabular modality.
+The disagreement on \textsc{MIMIC} is high at $0.13$, but since disagreement is due to a lot of unique information, there is less synergy $S=0.01$.

 \item $\mathbf{S>U}$: Multimodal prediction $y$ is different from both $y_1$ and $y_2$, then both modalities interact synergistically to give rise to a final outcome different from both disagreeing unimodal predictions.
-This type of joint distribution is indicative of real-world examples such as predicting sarcasm from language and speech - the presence of sarcasm is typically detected due to a contradiction between what is expressed in language and speech, as we observe from the experiments on \textsc{MUStARD}~\cite{castro2019towards} where $S=0.44$ and $\alpha=0.12$ are both relatively large. \end{enumerate} We formalize these intuitions via Theorem~\ref{thm:lower_disagreement}, yielding a lower bound $\lowb$ based on disagreement minus the maximum unique information in both modalities: \begin{theorem} (Lower-bound on synergy via disagreement, informal) We can relate synergy $S$ and uniqueness $U$ to modality disagreement $\alpha(f_1,f_2)$ of optimal unimodal classifiers $f_1,f_2$ as follows:
+This type of joint distribution is indicative of real-world expressions of sarcasm from language and speech - the presence of sarcasm is typically detected due to a contradiction between what is expressed in language and speech, as we observe from the experiments on \textsc{MUStARD}~\citep{castro2019towards} where $S=0.44$ and disagreement $=0.12$ are both large. \end{enumerate}